Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 1 Tbsp olive oil

-chopped asparagus in a black skillet sauteing with olive oil.
+Chopped asparagus in a black skillet sauteing with olive oil.

 • Prepare a large pot of water and cook orzo according to the package instructions.
 In the last 2 minutes of cooking, add the green peas.
 Drain the cooked orzo and peas.